 - 1/4 tsp sea salt

-- 1 cups (180 g) organic powdered sugar (ensure vegan friendly - I like Trader Joe's brand)
+- 1 cups organic powdered sugar (ensure vegan friendly – I like Trader Joe’s brand)

 - Add melted coconut oil (starting with the lesser amount) and pulse a few more times until a crumbly dough forms that resembles wet sand and sticks together when squeezed between two fingers (add more coconut oil, as needed).

 - Spread the mixture into the baking dish and press down into an even layer with your fingers or a flat object (such as a drinking glass or liquid measuring cup).